moosingin3space/dailymenu/README.md

 *This is a work in progress.*

 `dailymenu` is a CLI tool and library to assist with making meal plans.
+It is able to produce a list of meals to have each day in addition to a list of ingredients to purchase at weekly shopping trips.